wadewegner/wadewegner.github.com/_posts/2013-10-29-configuring-the-forcecom-ide-with-eclipse-and-using-git.md

 	If you are prompted to install the JRE SE 6 at this point, do it.

 4. I like to have Eclipse on the dock for easy access.
-Drag the Eclipse icon into your dock - you will now be able to launch Eclipse by clicking on the icon in the dock.
+Drag the Eclipse icon into your dock &mdash; you will now be able to launch Eclipse by clicking on the icon in the dock.

 Aside from these notes, just follow the instructions on the wiki article.

-**Setting Up Git with the Force.com IDE**
+**<span style="text-decoration: underline;">Setting Up Git with the Force.com IDE</span>**

 I looked hard to find best practices for using Git with Eclipse and the Force.com IDE.
 I didn't find much.
 The two things I found worth mention are: